tommit1970/breakfastlogger/readme.txt

 Gited
+2022/01/30-2022/01/30: Input recording is possible when focus is in old month (error) 2022/01/27-2022/01/29: Yearly and Monthly file structure(Automatic, Done), '2022' 'january'=> 01, 'february', etc. on 'Show Recordings', # fileHandling.py => check if ./DataFolder/<year>/<month>/breakfastDataFile.txt exists or create it in folder system (Done), # Inform user in menu what month is focused on (done)
+2022/01/26-2022/01/26: Note in README.md that break.py is the main-file
-2022/01/24-2022/01/??: Logfile for changes - metalogfile, # record new entries (Datetime,New,Item), # record edited entries - prev and new (Datetime,Edited From Old to New), # record deleted entries (Datetime,Removed,Item), # log date of change to each change or set of change
+2022/01/24-2022/01/26: Logfile for changes - metalogfile, # record new entries (Datetime,New,Item), # record edited entries - prev and new (Datetime,Edited From Old to New), # record deleted entries (Datetime,Removed,Item), # log date of change to each change or set of change
 2022/01/23-2022/01/23: Make a numcheck and rangecheck function inside smallFunctions.py, and make the code in showEntries.py,editEntries.py and deleteEntries.py cleaner
 2022/01/22-2022/01/22: Edit recordings when with admin authorities 2022/01/21-2022/01/21: Make show range